 Previously to the bulletin of 24 January 2012, local government net borrowing in the bulletin was derived in two different ways depending on the month to which the net borrowing related.
 Local government net borrowing for the most recent month (or months) was estimated from information on local government cash deposits and loans.
 Local government net borrowing for earlier months was calculated from estimates of accrued current expenditure, revenue and net investment in a manner consistent with National Accounts.
 On occasions, the two methodology approach led to significant revisions (upwards and downwards) in local government data when estimates originally arrived at through financial loans / deposit data were updated quarterly to reflect the latest information on accrued expenditure and revenue.

-These revisions in local government data were unhelpful when trying to capture the latest position of public sector borrowing.
-A development which is expected to reduce the size of these data revisions and improve the reliability of in-year local government data is the new quarterly data being collected by the Department for Communities and Local Government via their Quarterly Revenue Outturn.
-These data, first collected during 2011/12, provide quarterly updates for the main aspects of local government accrued current expenditure.
-The Public Sector Finances bulletin has used these data, since January 2012, to estimate the local government net borrowing consistently for all time periods from accrued current expenditure, revenue and net investment data.
+These revisions in local government data are unhelpful when trying to capture the latest position of public sector borrowing.
+A recent development which should reduce the size of these data revisions and improve the reliability of in-year local government data is the new quarterly data being collected by the Department for Communities and Local Government via their Quarterly Revenue Outturn.
+These data, first collected during 2011/12, mean that for the first time there is sufficiently up to date local government accrued current expenditure data to allow the Public Sector Finances to estimate the in-year local government net borrowing from current expenditure, revenue and net investment data.

 Table PSF10R presents the latest revisions to key aggregates.
 The largest revisions normally occur in the month following the first release, when estimated and provisional data are replaced with firmer information.
 Currently data for the public sector banking groups are only available for periods up to December 2011.
 Values for months from January 2012 onwards are imputed ONS estimates.
 Consequently these, and the aggregates which include the impacts of financial interventions, may be revised substantially when new data become available.